FuminHe/Large-scale-Processing-of-JSON-Objects/README.md

 #Part 1:
 1. Import jsoncpp for this project.
 2. Put the data "small.txt", "medium.txt", "large.txt" in the same folder with the program.
-   \n And change the file name in the main() function in order to run different data.
+  And change the file name in the main() function in order to run different data.
 3. Run main1.cpp and main2.cpp separeately. (mian1.cpp is for Q1-Q4 in the assignment, and main2.cpp is for Q5 mentioned in the interview)

 #Part 2: